cmdr-xpedros/EDDIE/README.md

 Software type: The goal is to create a minimalistic version of the [elite-journal](https://github.com/willyb321/elite-journal/blob/develop/readme.md) utility.
 For now, as a command line application.

+Dev info: The source code is written in C++ using Code:Blocks IDE.

 Supported OS: Linux, Windows

 Supported brains: IQ 100+